About Us

 Regional Arts Victoria’s Board

-Sue Hunt was CEO of The Royal Children’s Hospital Foundation from 2010 until April 2024.
-Prior to this Sue was Founding CEO of CarriageWorks; Director of Performing Arts for the Sydney Opera House; General Manager of the Queensland Theatre Company and General Manager of the Geelong Performing Arts Centre.
-She is currently Chair of Auspicious Arts Projects, a life member of Live Performance Australia, a Trustee of the Penguin Foundation on Phillip Island and was Deputy Chair of Melbourne’s Rising Festival.
+Sue Hunt AM is Chief Executive Officer of the Australian Sports Foundation.
+Prior to this Sue was CEO of The Royal Children’s Hospital Foundation from 2010 until April 2024.
+Sue was Founding CEO of Carriageworks; Director of Performing Arts for the Sydney Opera House; General Manager of the Queensland Theatre Company and General Manager of the Geelong Performing Arts Centre.
+She is a life member of Live Performance Australia and has been a Board member of many performing arts organisations, including Chair of Auspicious Arts Projects and Deputy Chair of Melbourne’s Rising Festival.
+In 2023, Sue was acknowledged for her service to the performing arts and community health in the Australia Day Honours as a Member of the Order of Australia.

 DEPUTY CHAIR Tom Molyneux